rcply/rcply.github.io/local_fasta_search.md

 ## Retrieving sequences from a FASTA library

-Here's the top of my hit list from the `ssearch` results.
+Here's the top of my hit list from the `ssearch` results. `blast` results look similar.

 ```
 g5412.t1                                           ( 279)  398 77.6 8.6e-15